tisyasharma/machine-learning-work/README.md

 # Machine Learning & Mathematical Foundations

-This repository contains notes, assignments, and code implementations for a comprehensive course on Machine Learning.
+This repository contains notes, assignments, and code implementations for a comprehensive course on Machine Learning (DS4400).
 The coursework covers the mathematical foundations (Calculus, Linear Algebra, Probability) and progresses through supervised and unsupervised learning algorithms.

 ## Topics Covered